joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

-# [CH13] What You Will Need To Turn Your Specialization Decision Into A Strong Market Position
+# [CH12] What You Will Need To Turn Your Specialization Decision Into A Strong Market Position

 EDITING NOTES:

-- CONSIDER WHETHER I NEED TO RE-CAST ANYTHING AS EARNING VISIBILITY AND TRUST RATHER THAN CONNECTING AND BUILDING TRUST
+- RE-CAST AS EARNING VISIBILITY AND TRUST RATHER THAN CONNECTING AND BUILDING TRUST

 Once you've decided how you want to specialize, it takes time, discipline, courage, and follow-through to turn that decision into a strong market position.
 Here's specifically what you'll need to do that.